1) General remarks

 No. The Ernst Mach grant is not intended to finance a complete or parts of a regular PhD, Master or study programme in Austria.
 The Ernst Mach incoming grants are aimed at visiting or exchange scholars for a short research/study stay only.
 For more information on other Austrian grant opportunities, please visit the online database www.grants.at

-No. The current call for applications for this grant is for stays during the spring term of the Austrian academic year 2020/21, which starts in March 2021.
-So the earliest you can come to Austria would be March 2021.
+No. The current call for applications for this grant is for stays during the Austrian Academic year 2021/22, which starts in September 2021.
+So the earliest you can come to Austria would be September 2021.

 7) Are all Austrian universities eligible as host institutions for a grant application?